SpellcraftAI/oaib/README.md

 2. By default, important logs are stored at `oaib.txt`.
 This can be disabled using the `silent` flag.

-3. There's an error with TPM/RPM progress bar display in Jupyter Notebooks.
-This is caused by a `tqdm.notebook` bug where only the initial totals (here, our limits) are used to calculate the width of the bar.
+3. There's an error with TPM/RPM progress bar display in Jupyter Notebooks for the `Auto` class only.
+This is caused by a `tqdm.notebook` bug where only the initial totals (here, our limits) are used to calculate the width of the bar, and the `Auto` class updates these values only after the first request.
 The text percentage displays are accurate.